godliver/godliver.github.io/_teaching/Groningen_teaching.md

 ---
 title: "University of Groningen"
 collection: teaching
-type: "Undergraduate course"
+type: "Education"
 permalink: /teaching/RUG
-venue: "University Groningen, Department of Computer Science"
+venue: " "
 date: 2021-01-01
 location: "Groningen, Netherlands"
 ---

+Department of Computer Science, Feb 2019- Sept 2021

 At RUG I co-lectured the courses Introduction to Intelligent Systems and Introduction to Machine Learning.
 I also lectured the master course Image Processing and bachelor course Introduction to Scientific Computing.
 I also did tutoring for the Introduction to Computing Science course which provides a broad introduction to different aspects of Computer Science.